nicm42/100-days-of-code-v2/log3.md

 **Day 68: 18th June 2021**
 I started off thinking I'd use React Query, but then I found that a custom hook would be simpler.
 I wrote one and it works to fetch books.
 I also used used the Context API to update state there, rather than passing it down to components.
 Those all worked well, but then I found that updating the state that's on the context from the custom hook doesn't work.
 Not even when I came up with a far simpler example.
 Hopefully I'll be able to find a solution after a break.

+**Day 69: 19th June 2021**
+I had an idea, tried it, it didn't work.
+I read some React articles and they were interesting and helpful for my general refactoring, but not for this specific problem.
+I had a break today to do a video on Python crash course.
+It was all about the basics of Python you need in order to write anything in it.
+I liked it and I can see why it's suggested for newbies because it feels very English.